-Lawyers for South Korea's Park say impeachment has no legal basis
+Lawyers for South Korea's Park say impeachment vote is groundless

-SEOUL Lawyers for embattled South Korean President Park Geun-hye struck a defiant note on Friday, saying a parliamentary vote to impeach her had no legal basis and should be overturned by the Constitutional Court.
+SEOUL (Reuters) - Lawyers for embattled South Korean President Park Geun-hye struck a defiant note on Friday, saying a parliamentary vote to impeach her had no legal basis and should be overturned by the Constitutional Court.

 Park was indicted in a Dec.
-9 vote by a wider-than-expected 234-56 margin, setting the stage for her to become the country's first democratically elected leader to be ejected from office.
+9 vote by a wider-than-expected margin of 234 to 56, setting the stage for her to become the country's first democratically elected leader to be ejected from office.

-"We see no grounds for impeachment and it should be struck down," Lee Joong-hwan, a former prosecutor who is part of the team representing Park, told reporters gathered at the court building where the fate of her presidency will be decided.
+"We see no grounds for impeachment and it should be struck down," Lee Joong-hwan, a former prosecutor who is part of the team representing Park, told reporters at the court building where her fate will be decided.

-Her lawyers also said that it was unlikely that Park would appear before the court when it begins to hear the case.
-The court could take up to 180 days to reach a decision.
+In their first comments since the impeachment vote, Park's lawyers also said it was unlikely she would appear before the court when it begins hearing the case.

+The court has up to 180 days from last Friday's impeachment vote to reach a decision.

 Park, 64, whose father ruled the country for 18 years after seizing power in a 1961 coup, is accused of colluding with long-time friend Choi Soon-sil, who has been indicted and is in custody, to pressure big businesses to make contributions to non-profit foundations backing presidential initiatives.

-Park, who is serving a single five-year term that is due to end in February 2018, has denied wrongdoing but apologised for carelessness in her ties with Choi.
+Park, who is serving a single five-year term set to end in February 2018, has denied wrongdoing but apologized for carelessness in her ties with Choi.

 She has refused widespread calls to resign immediately, despite huge weekly protests and parliament's overwhelming vote for impeachment, fuelling concern the political crisis could drag on for months.

+Another rally is expected on Saturday, while a pro-Park demonstration is also scheduled.

-But her lawyer said her legal team was looking to move quickly.
+The legal team is looking to move quickly, her lawyer said.

 "We want a quick process and will not request to delay it," Lee said.